caspien6/deep_learning/README.md

 # Grayscaled pictures colorisation
-## For the 2nd Milestone open training notebook!!
+## For the 2nd Milestone open src/training notebook!!

 Homework for the 2018 BME VIK Deep learning course.